Lost and stray dogs

 - location of where the dog was lost

 - details of any collar or tag.

 If you want to advertise a lost pet in Cambridge, there are regulations on how to advertise when putting up posters on street furniture.
-Further information can be found on the keeping Cambridge clean and tidy page.
+Further information can be found on the flytipping page.